innovationOUtside/ouseful_jupyterlite_utils/README.md

 ## Package Features

-Package currently includes utilities to load SQLite database into memroy from a URL and tools to load files from URLs and local sreorage into `pandas` dataframes.
+Package currently includes utilities to load remote files into memory (for example, load a remote SQLite database into memory from a URL) and tools to load files from URLs and local sreorage into `pandas` dataframes.

 ## Load function in from remote URL